Dodge WC series: Scope of the Dodge WC series

+Additionally, close variants of the T-207 WC-1, and of the T-214 WC-51/WC-52, were derived and made in Canada, as the T-212 'D8A' and the T-236 '3/4 Ton APT' (for 'Air PorTable') respectively; and further production of T-203 variants became indicated as both the T-203B, and as the WF series.

+By contrast, Chrysler / Dodge Canada built another 165,000 mostly three-ton trucks, a hasty addition to the production of Canadian Military Pattern trucks, that were more closely derived from the commercial Dodge T-, V-, and W-Series trucks, and the same is true for the 15,000 'parts bin special' (T-234) "Burma Road" trucks, ordered by Chinese leader Chiang Kai-shek, at the time an ally against Japan.

 History and design

 1900–1939 — Dodge Brothers start making cars and 4x4 trucks for the U.S. Army

 Dodge had been the United States military's primary supplier of light wheeled vehicles, since before the U.S. joined the First World War.
 After starting business in 1900, producing precision engine and chassis components for other car builders in Detroit — Ford and Oldsmobile chief among these — Dodge introduced their first car, the Model 30/35 tourer, in 1914.
-It was stronger and more high quality than the ubiquitous Ford Model T, and in 1916, Dodge cars proved their durability, both in the 1910s U.S.–Mexico Border War — the U.S. military's first operation to use truck convoys, as well as in World War I, when some 12,800 Dodge cars and light trucks were used, primarily as ambulances and repair trucks., but also as staff and reconnaissance vehicles.
-All the while, Dodge maintained its reputation for high quality truck, transmission, and motor parts they made for other successful manufacturers.
+It was stronger and more high quality than the ubiquitous Ford Model T, and in 1916, Dodge cars immediately proved their durability, both in the 1910s U.S.–Mexico Border War — the U.S. military's first operation to use truck convoys, as well as in World War I, when some 12,800 Dodge cars and light trucks were used, primarily as ambulances and repair trucks., but also as staff and reconnaissance vehicles.
+All the while, Dodge maintained its reputation for high quality truck, transmission, and motor parts they kept making for other successful manufacturers.

+Dodge civilian, commercial trucks were at first largely based on their passenger cars, offering light- and medium-duty trucks, like pick-ups, station hacks, panel vans, and carry-alls.
+Dodge's passenger-car chassis were sturdy enough for such trucks, from their 1914 introduction.
+But Dodge expanded into medium-heavy duty trucks during the later 1930s and the 1940s.
+Crucial developments for Dodge were the switch to specific truck-frames and bodies in 1935, for a new, 1936 model-year truck generation.
+The dedicated truck frames were heavier and stronger than the lighter passenger-car chassis.
+In 1938, Dodge opened a very large new factory, dedicated to truck manufacturing, and later that same year, Dodge introduced a drastically redesigned new truck line-up again: the 1939 T-series 'Job-rated' trucks.